 Galway - Ryan Manning

-Ryan Manning became the latest player from the Connacht county to feature for Ireland at senior level when he made his debut against Bulgaria in the Nations League last year.
-He has since added three caps to his name, and the 24-year-old is becoming an established part of Stephen Kenny's squad.
+Ryan Manning became the latest player from the Connacht county to feature for Ireland at senior level when he made his debut against Bulgaria in the Nations League in 2020.
+He has since added five more caps to his tally.

 It's a bit of a golden era for the county.
 Other Galway men Aaron Connolly, Daryl Horgan, David Forde, Alan Lee and Greg Cunningham have also played internationally since the turn of the century.

 Kerry - Tony O'Connell